fgregg/fgregg.github.io/_posts/2024-03-13-makefiles-fan-out.md

 : *.csv.trimmed |> csvstack %f > %o |> complete.csv
 ```

-I was not able to get `tup` running without setting up FUSE, a
+I was not able to get `tup` running without setting up FUSE, a kernel
-kernel extension, which I did not want to do.
-But from reading the
+extension, which I did not want to do.
+But from reading the docs, I
-docs, I don't think there's a simple way to express the extraction of
+don't think there's a simple way to express the extraction of the CSVs
-the CSVs from the zipfile.
-Since Tupfiles cannot be recursive, i'm not
-even sure it's possible to run a single Tupfile command and build
+from the zipfile.
+I'm not even sure it's possible to run a single
-everything.
+Tupfile command and build everything.

 It makes sense that build systems that were orginally and primarily built for building
 programs do not handle fan-outs well.
 They show up rarely when creating programs.